 W. Scott Cleveland, PhD

-Dr. Cleveland is Director of the Catholic Studies Program and Assistant Professor of Philosophy.
-He received his BA in philosophy and biblical studies from Taylor University, his MAR in philosophical theology & philosophy of religion from Yale Divinity School, and his PhD in philosophy from Baylor University (2014).
-Prior to the University of Mary, he conducted postdoctoral research at Saint Louis University on the virtue of intellectual humility.
-Beyond his life at the University of Mary, he enjoys running, mountain biking, reading literature, and spending time with his wife, who is also a philosopher who works in metaphysics, and their daughter and two sons, who they hope come to see the inseparability of ethics and metaphysics.
+I am a philosopher, teacher, and part of the interdisciplinary community of faculty and students that is Catholic Studies.
+My scholarly work focuses on virtue, emotion, happiness, philosophy of religion, and philosophical theology.
+Prior to my time at University of Mary, I conducted postdoctoral research at Saint Louis University on the virtue of intellectual humility.
+I enjoy running, mountain biking, reading literature, and spending time with my wife, who is also a philosopher, working in metaphysics, and my daughter and two sons, who we hope will come to see the inseparability of ethics and metaphysics.

-“A Marriage of Faith and Reason: One Couple’s Journey to the Catholic Church,” co-authored with Lindsay Cleveland, Faith and Reason: Philosophers Explain Their Turn to Catholicism.
+2019.
+"A Marriage of Faith and Reason: One Couple's Journey to the Catholic Church," co-authored with Lindsay Cleveland.
+Faith and Reason: Philosophers Explain Their Turn to Catholicism.
 Brian Besong and Jonathan Fuqua (Editors).
-San Francisco: Ignatius Press, 2019.
+San Francisco: Ignatius Press.

-“Humility from a Philosophical Point of View,” co-authored with Robert C. Roberts, Handbook of Humility: Theory, Research, and Applications.
-Edited by Everett L. Worthington, Jr., Don E. Davis, & Joshua N. Hook.
+2017.
+"Humility from a Philosophical Point of View," co-authored with Robert C. Roberts.
+Handbook of Humility: Theory, Research, and Applications.
+Everett L. Worthington, Jr., Don E. Davis, & Joshua N. Hook.
 (Editors).
-New York: Routledge, 2017.
+New York: Routledge.

-“The Emotions of Courageous Activity,” Res Philosophica: Virtue and the Emotions Special Issue, Vol. 92, No. 4, October 2015.
+2015.
+"The Emotions of Courageous Activity," Res Philosophica: Virtue and the Emotions Special Issue.
+92(4).

-“The Defeat of Heartbreak: Problems and Solutions for Stump's View of the Problem of Evil Concerning Desires of the Heart,” co-authored with Lindsay Cleveland, Religious Studies, January, 2015.
+2015.
+"The Defeat of Heartbreak: Problems and Solutions for Stump's View of the Problem of Evil Concerning Desires of the Heart" co-authored with Lindsay Cleveland.
+Religious Studies.

-“The Problem of Evil,” co-authored with Trent Dougherty, Oxford Bibliographies Online: Philosophy, 2014.
+2014.
+"The Problem of Evil," co-authored with Trent Dougherty, Oxford Bibliographies Online: Philosophy.

-“The Distinctiveness of Intellectual Virtues: A Response to Roberts and Wood,” Proceedings of the American Catholic Philosophical Association, Volume 86 (2012), 159–169.
+2012.
+"The Distinctiveness of Intellectual Virtues: A Response to Roberts and Wood," Proceedings of the American Catholic Philosophical Association.
+86: 159-169.